The way to develop the best that is in a person is by appreciation and encouragement

 Question: Can this feel manipulative if you’re not genuine?

 Answer: Absolutely, 100%.
 This is the most important caveat.
-People have a near-perfect radar for insincerity.
+People can easily find out insincerity in the praise.
 The appreciation must be specific, honest, and heartfelt.
-If you’re just going through the motions, it will backfire.
+If you’re just going through the surface, it will backfire.
 The goal is influence, not manipulation.